Chan Jian Xiang - Project Portfolio Page

 Expected: Shows the current list of modules you have taken.

-Other incorrect focus commands to try:focus 0
+Other incorrect focus commands to try:focus 0,focus what?, … (focus on non-existent list)

 Expected: Error message due to invalid command. -